abdelshafy/mi9Test/README.md

             );
         }
     }
 ```

 ### Installation
- * If you are hositng on AppHarbor.com, just clone this repository and the appharbor will look after everything else.
+ * If you are hosting on AppHarbor.com, just clone this repository and the appharbor will look after everything else.
- * If you building on the clound services such as Appveyor or Azure, In the setting > build > Before build script,  add the following `nuget restore` so the build service will restore all necessary packages.
+ * If you building on the cloud services such as Appveyor or Azure, In the setting > build > Before build script,  add the following `nuget restore` so the build service will restore all necessary packages.
  * On local machine, please clone the repository and open the solution with visual studio and build. the solution is configured to automatically download all required packages